BACK McCready Art HOME

 While growing up in Ann Arbor, Don received art training early and in high school.

-Don has retired from the UW-W and can devote more time to painting.
+In 1992, Don retired from the UW-W and began to devote more time to painting.

 Our oldest son, Benjamin McCready , is an acclaimed portrait artist.
 We continue to learn about portrait painting by observing his unique talent.
 His portraits can be seen at his own web page at: benmccready.com.